patrickhaeckel/SOC_Analyst_Notes/Linux Fundamentals/Backup and Restore.md

 To enable auto-synchronization using `rsync`, you can use a combination of `cron` and `rsync` to automate the synchronization process.
 Scheduling the cron job to run at regular intervals ensures that the contents of the two systems are kept in sync.

-e create a new script called `RSYNC_Backup.sh`, which will trigger the `rsync` command to sync our local directory with the remote one.
+We create a new script called `RSYNC_Backup.sh`, which will trigger the `rsync` command to sync our local directory with the remote one.
 However, because we are using a script to perform SSH for the rsync connection, we need to configure key-based authentication.
 This is to bypass the need to input our password when connecting with SSH.

 ```shell
 sudo apt install openssh-server -y  #Install SSH Server